-All of the members of the Advisory Body play an active role in developing monitoring, reviewing the policy and its implementation in school.
+The Advisory Body as a whole plays an active role in monitoring, reviewing and developing the policy and its implementation in school.

-4.4 Communicating with Parents/Carers
+5.4 Communicating with Parents/Carers

 We recognise the key role that parents/carers fulfil in supporting their children through their personal development and the emotional and physical aspects of growing up.
 Therefore, we seek to work in partnership with parents and carers when planning and delivering PSHE.
 We encourage this partnership by: